- Our Community

 - E-Bike Program

 - The E-Bike program provides low-interest financing for Nelson homeowners who would like to purchase a commuter bike including electric bikes, do-it-yourself conversion kits, non-electric bikes and accessories that are related to safety and commuting (does not include clothing).

-- The loan will be applied monthly on the home owner’s Nelson Hydro electric bill and repaid over the term of the loan.
+- The loan is applied monthly on the home owner’s Nelson Hydro electric bill and repaid over the term of the loan.

-- The maximum loan amount will be $8,000 per household, which can support the purchase of more than one bike.
-Participants will be able to choose an amortization period of two or five years, with an interest rate of 3.5% (subject to change each year).
+- The maximum loan amount is $8,000 per household, which can support the purchase of more than one bike.
+Participants can choose an amortization period of two or five years, with an interest rate of 3.5% (subject to change each year).

-- The program will be available to City of Nelson residents who own their own home.
+- The program will be available to City of Nelson residents who own their own homes.

 How do I participate?

 Step 2 - Loan Approval Process

 Step 3 - Receive Funds / Repayment of the loan begins on your Nelson Hydro bill.